Rahmad2830/Genma/README.md

 ## 📜 License

-MIT © [rahmatnurhidayat0101#gmail.com] do anything you want with it!
+MIT License © Rahmat Nur Hidayat
+Free to use, modify, and distribute.